appium/appium-uiautomator2-driver/README.md

 - GET `/session/:sessionId/contexts`: To retrieve the list of available context names
 - [mobile: getContexts](#mobile-getcontexts)

-By default the driver starts in native context, which means that most of REST API commands are being forwarded to the downstream [appium-uiautomator2-server](https://github.com/appium/appium-uiautomator2-server), which is running on the device under test, and trasforming these commands to appropriate UiAutomator framework calls.
+By default the driver starts in the native context, which means that most of REST API commands are being forwarded to the downstream [appium-uiautomator2-server](https://github.com/appium/appium-uiautomator2-server).
+This server is running on the device under test, and trasforms API commands to appropriate low-level UiAutomator framework calls.
 There is always only one native context, although multiple web contexts are possible.
 Each web context could contain zero or more pages/windows.
-It is possible to start UIA2 driver in web context by default by setting the `browserName` capability value or by setting the `appium:autoWebview` capability value to `true`.
+It is possible to start UIA2 driver session in web context by default by setting the `browserName` capability value or by enabling the `appium:autoWebview` capability.

 Web context(s) could be detected if a browser or a web view is active on the device.
 If a context is switched to a web one then UIA2 driver spins up a Chromedriver instance for it and forwards most of the commands